juxhouse/bela-resources/HowTo.md

 ## Diagram Legend

 There is a question-mark icon on the bottom-left of the screen.
-It opens a pop-up key to BELA's graphical elements.
+It pops open a key to BELA's graphical elements.

 ## Disabled Buttons and Menu Actions